fbohz/fbohz.github.io/_posts/2020-04-05-looking_ahead.markdown

 ### What *could be* next?

 I'm curious to see whether (or not) I will follow this path a year from now.
-If there are unexpected coding experiences in the road ahead, well that could be even better; after all I'm a fan of surprises ;)
+If there are unexpected coding experiences in the road ahead, well that could be even better.
+After all, I'm a big fan of surprises ;)